Direct and indirect object

 As you can see, the word order in these two sentences is different - Mary and flowers can be placed first or second in each of these examples.

-The changeable word order in English sentences
+The word order in sentences with two objects

 1. If the indirect object comes first in a sentence, there is no preposition.